byuawsfhtl/GettingStarted/documentation/Setup.md

 	        * GPUs: 4
 	        * Run-Time: 24 Hours
 * Email Dr. Clement to join the fslg_handwriting shared group.
 Many of our datasets and models are saved in these shared directories.
+* Copy the .bashrc file into your home directory

 ### Email Group